Using Hiring Assessments to Revive Your Bottom Line

 When you become a leader, it exposes who is genuinely for you and who only supported you when you stayed at their level.
 Some friends will celebrate you.
 Others will criticize, distance themselves, or resent your success.

 Years ago, my employer offered an education reimbursement program that I took advantage of and got my Master’s Degree.
-Then, I stepped into stepped into a new leadership role.
+Then, I stepped into a new leadership role.
 When I hosted a celebration several friends who attended told me about another friend who wasn’t there.
 The absentee friend had told everyone, “She doesn’t deserve success since the company paid for the degree.”

 That moment made something very clear to me: not everyone adjusts well when you are successful.